crazy1212122/CircRDRP/README.md

 ## Introduction

-This is the implementation of our paper **[ with link ]** (which has submitted to XXXX journal).
+This is the implementation of our paper.
 It offers a new and effective method in CircRNA and drug resistance  associations'  prediction based on GNN networks.
 We showed the code of our CircRDRP model.

-[ 放一张流程图 ]
+For details, please see our paper (under review, paper details will be updated after acceptance).

 ## Folder